HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 Before configuring the external database, make sure you have the following:

   - **PostgreSQL Version**: The external database must be running **PostgreSQL version 16**.
-  - **Network Connectivity**: Ensure there's network access between your DX application and the external PostgreSQL database.
+  - **Network Connectivity**: Ensure there's network access between your Digital Asset Management application and the external PostgreSQL database.
   - **Database Setup**: You need to set up the necessary database, roles, and permissions.
 You will need to create the following:
       - The `dxmediadb` and `dx_user` databases.
       - The `<damUser>` and `<dbUser>` roles with their respective passwords.